The Saddle Point Problem of Polynomials: Solving optimization problems

 \item [(3)] $\mbox{IQ}(\phi,\psi)$ is archimedean.

 \eit

 \end{cond}

-In the above, the item (1) is almost the same as that $X,Y$ are compact sets; the item (2) is the same as that \reff{cpxkkt:Fxy} has finitely many real solutions.
+In the above, the item (1) is almost the same as that $X,Y$ are compact sets; the item (2) is the same as that \reff{cpxkkt:Fxy} has only finitely many real solutions.
 Also note that the item (1) or (2) implies (3).
-In Theorem~\ref{thm:Cktpt:fnt}, we have shown that \reff{cpxkkt:Fxy} has finitely many complex solutions when $F,g,h$ are generic.
+In Theorem~\ref{thm:Cktpt:fnt}, we have shown that \reff{cpxkkt:Fxy} has only finitely many complex solutions when $F,g,h$ are generic.
 Therefore, Condition~\ref{cond:AC:FXYuv} holds generically.
-Under some generic conditions, Algorithm~\ref{alg:LaSDP:xy} can be shown to have finite convergence.
+Under Condition~\ref{cond:AC:FXYuv}, Algorithm~\ref{alg:LaSDP:xy} can be shown to have finite convergence.